 One million per minute

-One million per minute.
-That is how many plastic bags the world uses.
+One million per minute is how many plastic bags the world uses.
 It is estimated that worldwide use of plastic bags is between 500 billion and 1 trillion a year.
 Furthermore, it is estimated that Americans throw away 100 billion plastic bags a year.
 The average American family brings home 1,500 plastic bags a year.

 Not only are plastic bags a nuisance for the environment because they either sit in a landfill for hundreds of years or worse are blown around in our environment, ending up in trees and contaminating our waterways, but at least 12 million barrels of oil are used each year to manufacture those bags.
 Twelve million barrels of oil.
 A year.
 For something that is pretty much unnecessary.